Commission & Staff

 • LAFCO is responsible for encouraging the logical formation and determination of boundaries while discouraging and eliminating "islands".
 (Government Code Sec.
 56668)

-• LAFCO must exercise its authority to ensure that affected population receive efficient and quality government services.
+• LAFCO must exercise its authority to ensure that the affected population receives efficient and quality government services.
 (Government Code Sec.
 56841)

-• Two City Council members appointed by a committee consisting of a Mayor from each of the seven Cities within the Imperial County (known as the City Select Committee).
+• Two City Council Members are appointed by a committee consisting of a Mayor from each of the seven Cities within Imperial County (known as the City Select Committee).

-• Two Imperial County Board of Supervisors appointed by the Imperial County Board of Supervisors.
+• Two Imperial County Board of Supervisors are appointed by the Imperial County Board of Supervisors.

-• One public member appointed by the City and the County members of LAFCO.
+• One Public Member is appointed by the City and County members of LAFCO.